julieoyen/julieoyen/README.md

 I'm currently studying at Noroff and have just finished my first year.
 Next year, I'll continue my studies at Noroff and start my UX journey with online learning at Gokstad Akademiet.
 I aim to complete both programs by June 2025.
 This summer, I'll be working as a coding teacher at a kids' code camp at Schibsted, and in the fall, I'll be volunteering at a coding camp for girls, called TENK tech camp.

 My journey in technology and UX began in my childhood, inspired by watching startups like Facebook and Instagram grow.
 I was always thrilled by new updates and features, especially improvements in the user experience.
-This early fascination has driven me to pursue a career where I can combine creativity with technology to solve real-world problems.
+This early fascination has driven me to pursue a career where I can combine creativity with technology.

 ### Skills & Technologies 🛠️